 5. And out of the throne came flashes of lightning, and voices, and peals of thunder.
 And seven lamps of fire were blazing before His throne, which are the seven spirits of God,

-6. and before the throne was something like a sea of glass, like crystal.
+6.and before the throne was something like a sea of glass, like crystal.
 And in the midst of the throne and around the throne were four things that were alive, full of eyes in front and behind.

 7. The first living thing resembled a lion, and the second living thing resembled a calf, and the third living thing had a face like a man, and the fourth living thing resembled an eagle in flight.

-8. And each one of these four living creatures had six wings round about, and they were full of eyes within, and they took no rest day or night, saying, “Holy!
+8. And each one of these four living things had six wings round about, and they were full of eyes within, and they took no rest day or night, saying, “Holy!
 Holy!
 Holy!
 Lord God Almighty, who was, and who is, and who is to come!”

 9. And whenever the living creatures give glory and honor and thanks to Him who was sitting on the throne, to Him who lives forever and ever,

-10. the twenty-four elders fall down before Him who sits on the throne, and they worship Him who lives forever and ever, and they throw their crowns before the throne, saying,
+10.the twenty-four elders fall down before Him who sits on the throne, and they worship Him who lives forever and ever, and they throw their crowns before the throne, saying,

-11. “You are worthy, our Lord and God — O Holy One! — to receive glory and honor and power, for you created all things, and by your will did they come into being and were created.”
+11.“You are worthy, our Lord and God — O Holy One! — to receive glory and honor and power, for you created all things, and by your will did they come into being and were created.”

 ¶1.
 Then, in the right hand of Him who sits on the throne, I saw a scroll, written on the inside and on the outside, sealed with Seven Seals.